caffeine/site/_posts/2016-4-4-LOWTIDE-Investigation.md

 Through hours of trial and much error...

-1. The actual speedbump is inside the kernel.
+1. The actual speedbump was inside the kernel.
-2. Because of the special, kernely nature of this bug, it is ONLY reproducible on two machines.
+2. Because of the special, kernely nature of this bug, it was ONLY reproducible on two machines.
 	1. NOT in-process
 	2. NOT between two applications on the same computer
 	3. NOT between mac and simulator